MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/windows-server-azure-edition.md

 If this is your first time using Azure CLI, install any required extensions as described in [Use extensions with the Azure CLI](/cli/azure/azure-cli-extensions-overview.md).

-Run the [az version](/cli/azure/reference-index.md?view=azure-cli-latest#az-version) command to make sure your client is up to date.
-If it's out of date, run the [az upgrade](/cli/azure/reference-index?view=azure-cli-latest#az-upgrade) command to upgrade to the latest version.
+Run the [az version](/cli/azure/reference-index.md?#az-version) command to make sure your client is up to date.
+If it's out of date, run the [az upgrade](/cli/azure/reference-index.md?#az-upgrade) command to upgrade to the latest version.

-### 1. Search for OS image
+### 1. Download OS image

 You can find Windows Server Azure Edition images that are available to download by using the search function in Azure Marketplace in the Azure portal.
 The example query below has search criteria for Windows Server 2022 Azure Edition Core: